v11580/SugaR-AI/README.md

     This Elo rating has been calibrated at a time control of 60s+0.6s and anchored to CCRL 40/4.

   * #### Skill Level
-    Lower the Skill Level in order to make Stockfish play weaker (see also UCI_LimitStrength).
+    Lower the Skill Level in order to make SugaR play weaker (see also UCI_LimitStrength).
     Internally, MultiPV is enabled, and with a certain probability depending on the Skill Level a weaker move will be played.